Seat belts…..what seat belt? Beat up seats, close quarters, and

 Neighbour kids and families, mostly missionary workers, were invited.
 Preparation spread out over the week, involving getting enough sodas for 30 people, baking four cakes of various tastes including a carrot cake with cheesecake icing imported from Holland and a bright blue cake—Kiri’s all-time favourite colour.
 Everyone would bring extra food.
 Gifts were provided for all the kids.

 Making the piñata was a formidable challenge—we sure could have used Xerggyo’s expertise.
-Hanneke got balloons and some heavy packing paper and paste and waited to see what would emerge.
+Hanneke used balloons and heavy packing paper and paste and waited to see what would emerge.
 The closest thing that appeared was a bird—rather like a dodo.
-The paint was old orange, shiny and smelly.
+The only paint was old, orange, shiny and smelly.
 Hanneke found eyes and fabricated paper feathers.
-It really did have that extinct feeling.
+It really did have that extinct apperance.

 A treasure hunt for candies hidden all around the outside, an oversized-dice toss game with fun rewards, then time to eat.
 Then the finale: the piñata!
-With the first blow, Hanneke’s broomstick was no more when the kid missed the bird and hit the wall a fatal blow.
+With the first blow, Hanneke’s broomstick was no more when the kid hit the wall a finishing blow.
 Other stick casualties followed.
 There seemed to be little that could get through the petrified skin of our famed dodo.
-Finally one crushing blow landed perfectly and our featherless, eyeless non-descript bird gave up, spewing candies all over.
-The kids all rushed to their reward.
+Finally one crushing blow landed perfectly and our featherless, eyeless, non-descript bird gave up, spewing candies all over.
+The kids rushed to their reward.

 The day got high ratings, but we do have to give much of the pleasure to some dozy Tanzanian dodo.

-Today, the pump that raises water to the upper tank—the one that gives the whole house pressure no longer does anything.
+Today, the pump that raises water to the upper tank—the one that gives the whole house pressure, no longer does anything.
 Hanneke called her fundi.
 He came riding his pikipiki with his assistant and tools on the back.
 Turns out that the pipe in the well is riddled with rust holes.
 Now the fundi is digging up 10 metres of pipe and replacing it with new plastic.
-We are expecting up to 40 people this afternoon for a common birthday party—so it would be nice to have some water for that.
+We are expecting up to 40 people this afternoon for a birthday party—so it would be nice to have some water.

-Naomi is so happy when I turned on the kitchen fawcet and a brownish feeble stream flowed.
+Naomi is so happy when we finally turned on the kitchen fawcet and a brownish feeble stream flowed.